46% of financial organisations operating traditional data centres

 According to the research, the financial sector is outpacing other industries in hybrid cloud adoption with deployment penetration reaching 21% today, as opposed to the global average of 18.5%.

 The cause of this, Nutanix suggests, is financial services firms today are facing mounting competitive pressure to streamline operations while delivering a differentiated experience to their customers, including leveraging new technologies such as blockchain.

 This FinTech revolution, combined with the growing burdens of regulatory compliance, data privacy, and security issues are pushing CIOs to fundamentally transform the technological underpinnings of their institutions and address these needs.

 Despite this, the report reveals many financial organisations are still struggling with modernising their outdated legacy IT architectures and processes, resulting in inefficient operations and potential vulnerability to data breaches.

-In fact, the report revealed financial services run more traditional data centres than other industries, with 46% penetration.
+In fact, the report revealed financial services run more traditional data centers than other industries, with 46% penetration.
 Despite their progressiveness on the hybrid cloud front, financial organisations have lower usage levels of private clouds than any other industry, at 29% penetration compared to the average of 33%.

 Security and compliance are top of mind for financial organisations when deciding where to run their workloads, with performance, management, and TCO also scoring highly in this regard.